 Students also may request that a non-tenure track, full-time appointed DU faculty member serve as committee chair.

 Schools and departments reserve the right to establish requirements that are more restrictive than the minimal University standards.
-It is the student’s responsibility to determine whether or not the unit has requirements in addition to University policy and the program’s responsibility to ensure that those requirements have been met before submitting the committee recommendation form to the Office of Graduate Studies.
+It is the student’s responsibility to determine whether or not the unit has requirements in addition to University policy and the program’s responsibility to ensure that those requirements have been met before submitting the committee recommendation form to the Office of Graduate Education.